 The Academy is non-selective and offers all pupils a broad curriculum.
 The pupils who attend live mainly in Conisbrough, though some travel from further afield.
 The Academy runs a breakfast club and offers 1-1 tuition to identified pupils.
+In addition, the Academy has offered since September 2018, Wrap Around Child Care to help keep children safe and provide a useful facility for parents.
 The Academy also offers activities and experiences beyond the academic, together with coaching in sports and a wide range of after-school clubs.
 The school enriches the lives of its pupils through frequent, heavily subsidised visits and other off-site activities throughout the year to broaden and deepen pupils' life experiences and to stimulate their imagination and learning.